-If you look at the weather a couple weeks before your big day and see that there’s a chance of rain, here are a few tips to make sure you’re prepared to weather the storm and still have the wedding of your dreams.
+If you look at the weather a few weeks before your big day and see that there’s a chance of rain, here are a few tips to make sure you’re prepared to weather the storm and still have the wedding of your dreams.

-This one might seem obvious, but make sure that you talk to your venue and/or wedding planner ahead of your wedding day to ensure that you have a backup plan in case it rains.
+Having a rain plan might seem obvious, but make sure that you talk to your venue and wedding planner ahead of your wedding day to ensure that you have a backup plan in case it rains.
 Your venue will likely have recommendations on how to proceed if there is rain, and your wedding planner will be able to help you execute updated plans.

-2. Purchase some clear or black umbrellas.
+3. Purchase some clear or black umbrellas.

-Whether they match your wedding’s color scheme or have an embroidered monogram, a cute pair of rain boots can be a real lifesaver!
+Whether they match your color scheme or have an embroidered monogram, a cute pair of rain boots can be a real lifesaver!
 They’ll help you stay dry as we move from location to location throughout the day and will be a great accessory to show off in your photos.

 A few of my brides have worn these cute white rain boots!

+PS.
 A great place to look for a cute, custom dress is Anomolie.

-5. Keep your guests warm and cozy!
+6. Keep your guests warm and cozy!